ResHy – Resource-Saving Hybrid Battery - Construction, Integration and Operational Optimization

 Thermal Characterization of Automotive Batteries at Fraunhofer ISE.

-The objectives of the ResHy project are the development of a system solution for the integration of a hybrid energy storage system into a PV Power Plant and its operational optimization.
-This hybrid storage system will consist of a sodium-sulfur battery system (NaS) and a "2nd-life" lithium-ion battery system (LiB), consisting of used vehicle batteries, and will be implemented in a PV Power Plant with approx. 50 MWp planned by EnBW AG near Gundelsheim (BW).
-The performance and aging behavior of the two battery technologies will be investigated in detail under real operating conditions.
-These results will be used to optimize the operation management strategies of the innovative energy management system developed in this project.
+The aims of the »ResHy« project are to develop a system solution for integrating a hybrid energy storage system into a ground-mounted photovoltaic system and to optimize its operation.
+This hybrid storage system will consist of a sodium-ion battery system and a »2nd-life« lithium-ion battery system, consisting of used vehicle batteries, and will be implemented in a ground-mounted PV system with approx. 50 MWp planned by EnBW AG near Gundelsheim (BW).
+The performance and ageing behavior of the two battery technologies will be examined in detail under real operating conditions.
+These results will be used to optimize the operational management strategies of the innovative energy management system developed as part of this project.

-By combining a sodium-sulfur battery (NaS) and a lithium-ion battery (LiB), consisting of used vehicle batteries, to form a hybrid storage system, the ResHy project is making a significant contribution to the sustainability and longest possible useful life of energy storage systems.
-The sodium-sulfur battery will be used to provide large amounts of energy, and the lithium-ion battery will be used to provide high power at short notice.
+By combining a sodium-ion battery and a lithium-ion battery, consisting of used vehicle batteries, to form a hybrid storage system, the ResHy project is making a significant contribution to the sustainability and longest possible service life of energy storage systems.
+The sodium-ion battery is used for the short-term provision of greater power, especially at low temperatures, and the lithium-ion battery is used for the provision of larger amounts of energy.

-In the project, the battery systems are first characterized electrically and thermally and their aging behavior is analyzed.
-In addition, aging models will be developed for both technologies and validated using field data.
-On the basis of these models, service life forecasts can be made and the performance and aging behavior can be optimized through adapted operational management.
+In the project, the battery systems are initially characterized electrically and thermally and their ageing behaviour is analysed.
+In addition, ageing models are being developed for both technologies and validated using measurement data.
+Based on these models, service life forecasts can be created and the performance and ageing behavior can be optimized through adapted operational management.

-Within the scope of this project, the hybrid storage system will be implemented in a projected PV Power Plant of EnBW AG near Gundelsheim (BW) with approx. 50 MWp.
+As part of this project, the hybrid storage system will be implemented in a planned ground-mounted PV system of EnBW AG near Gundelsheim (BW) with approx. 50 MWp.

 More Information on this Topic: